karolinahamilton/StartingToGetIt/README.md

 # StartingToGetIt

-Now lets make a master
+Now lets make a branch - this is patch 1